Escape from Arcturus

-Escape from Arcturus is a 1981 video game published by Synergistic Software.
+Escape from Arcturus is a video game for the Apple II published in 1981 by Synergistic Software.
+It consists of two games which can be played independently or one after the other: Space Fortress, which is a clone of the arcade video game Space Zap, and Escape.

 Gameplay

 Escape from Arcturus is a game in which the player can either try to survive as long as possible while defending against unstoppable hostile alien bases, or evacuate inhabitants from the planet while aliens attack.

 Reception

 Bob Boyd reviewed the game for Computer Gaming World, and stated that "The high score for each mode is saved on disk which is a nice feature.
 The graphics are good in the "Fortress" mode and outstanding in the "Escape" mode.
 As current arcade games go, however, Escape from Arcturus tends to be a little simplistic."